Mobile Apps

 Gathering lessons from COVID-19 health workers as they happen

-Voice memos from health workers are being used to confidentially capture their experience of the pandemic, in a project led by the University of Melbourne.
+Voice memos from health workers are being confidentially collected to capture their experience of the pandemic, boost the future preparedness of health systems and support workers

 Ever wondered what your pet is thinking?